kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 repeatedly invokes itself passing current's left child until it is null, when it returns.
 It then visits the parent.
 It next repeats this process (of recursing down the left child until null) with the the right child.

-This can be converted to an iterative algorithm using a stack:
+This can be converted to an iterative algorithm using a stack.
+The first two lines of the recursive algorithm are replaced with pushing nodes onto a stack.

 .. code-block:: cpp